Slaying-Mantis/Campaigns-and-ABRs/content/The Ravnican Expanse/Places/Talos I.md

 Sources:
 draft:
 ---
 **Talos I** is a [[Qurium|qurium]] mining station in the [[Gauss Belt]].
 It is one of the many mobile mining stations constructed by the [[Izzet League]].
-It houses ~200 miners who, with a total output of 2 tons every month.
+It houses ~200 miners, with a total output of 2 tons every month.
 Commissioned in 10,024 ZC by the [[Izzet League]], it was handed over to the belter factions at the beginning of the Miner Welfare and Subsidized Energies Mandate.
 It is currently owned by the [[Gauss Miners' Union]].

 # Description
 ---